JAPAN SPECIALITIES BIRDING TOUR: DETAILED ITINERARY

 Japan Specialities: Day 6 As we approach Miyake-jima, where we will spend the night, we will see our first Black-tailed Gulls.
 Miyake-jima suffered from some serious volcanic eruptions in 2000 and as a result, was closed to visitors for several years.
 Much of the forest on the island was destroyed, but fortunately, some protected areas survived and here it is easy to find the Izu specialities.

 During our visit, we will explore the rocky coastline, grassy headlands and remaining forests.
 There is a wide variety of birdlife, including a number of specialities.
-The endemic Izu Thrush is common, as are the highly distinctive endemic Owston’s (or Izu) Tit and Ijima’s Leaf Warbler.
-This latter species is restricted to the Izu islands as a breeding species and has hardly ever been recorded in the winter months, although it is suspected that it winters in the northern Philippines.
+The endemic Izu Thrush is common, as are the highly distinctive endemic Owston’s (or Izu) Tit and Ijima’s Leaf Warbler, while the endemic Izu Robin is fairly common.
+The warbler is restricted to the Izu islands as a breeding species and has hardly ever been recorded in the winter months, although it is suspected that it winters in the northern Philippines.
 Miyake-jima is also a reliable location for the localized Styan’s (or Pleske’s) Grasshopper Warbler, a small-island specialist that favours dense herbage close to the coastline.

 Other species we may well find include Black-crowned Night Heron, the extremely localized Japanese Woodpigeon and Japanese Bush Warbler (known as ‘the Japanese nightingale’ due to its rich song).
-We will also have another chance to find Izu Robin, another endemic.
-The ‘weep and sweep’ of the Chinese Bamboo Partridge is a familiar sound on the island and we should encounter these introduced gamebirds along the road verges.
+The ‘weep and sweep’ of the Chinese Bamboo Partridge is a familiar sound on the island and we may see these introduced gamebirds along the road verges.

 Japan Specialities: Day 7 After some final birding on Miyake-jima we will take the ferry back to Tokyo for an overnight stay.

 At times during the voyage, we will be surrounded by seabirds, including many thousands of Streaked Shearwaters, and we will search diligently for other species which may well include the large Tristram’s Storm Petrel, Sooty and Short-tailed Shearwaters and, if we are lucky, the elusive and little-known Japanese Murrelet.
-On the run-up to Tokyo Bay, we may well see several other species, such as Red-necked Phalarope and Black-footed and Laysan Albatrosses.
+On the run-up to Tokyo Bay, we could also see uncommon species such as Red-necked Phalarope and Black-footed and Laysan Albatrosses.

 Japan Specialities: Day 8 Today we will take a flight to Amami-Oshima in the middle of the Ryukyu Islands chain.
 (Note that flight schedules in the Ryukyu Islands tend to change frequently, so the order of the itinerary may also change.)